 Ergonomics & Power Output

 The DragonFly Red and Cobalt provide 2.1V of power across the board.
 With this much juice, you’ll never have to worry.
-Both will drive most any headphone to more than acceptable listening levels.
-I’ve never had an issue with anything I’ve come across, ranging from any HiFiMan (400i/400S/4XX/Ananda/Sundara), to the Sennheiser HD600, 650, 6XX, to an AKG K702, K240, and really anything in between.
+Both will drive most headphones to more than acceptable listening levels.
+I’ve never had an issue with anything I’ve come across, ranging from any HiFiMan (400i/400S/4XX/Ananda/Sundara) to the Sennheiser HD600, 650, 6XX, to an AKG K702, K240, and really anything in between.

 The DACport provides 775mW of total power, touting the ability to drive 600 Ohm headphones as well.

 Output Power @ 1kHz – 600Ω 35mW

 As you can see, you won’t lack power with any of these.
 They all provide more than enough in the majority of cases and match up well with 99% of headphones.

 What about the most important part, the sound?
 Hold onto your butts folks, because sh** is about to get real.

 I did some extensive back and forth with the DragonFly Red and Cobalt, and I have some news that you may or may not like.